oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

    ![List Preconfigured Model](images/list-model.png " ")

-4. Export the CLIP  preconfigured embedding model to a local folder
+4. Export the CLIP pre-configured embedding model to a local folder.
+Copy and paste the following:

     ```
      <copy>
      from oml.utils import ONNXPipeline,ONNXPipelineConfig